President’s Letter

 Hello Everyone,

-• Looking Ahead: Leo Coffeehouse, May 12, 2024
+• Looking Ahead: Leo Coffeehouse, Sunday, February 9, 2025

-• Reference Information (Below my sign off)
+• Reference Information For New Subscribers (Below my sign off)

 Leo Coffeehouse